kyriosaa/image-search/README.md

-Image searching website with alt descriptions of the photos listed underneath.
+# Image Search Website

-Used Unsplash's API to help with the image search and descriptions.
+**Description**

-Live website listed at the description of this project.
+A website built with React that searches for images and gives alt descriptions of any prompt given by the user.
+Enables users to search for any image hosted on Unsplash.

-Personal project.
+Website listed at the description of this repository.